 He died immediately upon impact.
-In the subsequent lawsuit, representatives of the decedent alleged that the other driver was negligent in failing to yield to the plaintiff and failing to control his vehicle adequately to avoid the crash.
+In the subsequent lawsuit, representatives of the decedent alleged that the other driver was negligent in failing to yield to the plaintiff and failing to adequately control his vehicle to avoid the crash.

 The defendant quickly responded that the motorcyclist was the party at fault with very similar allegations as the plaintiff.
 The jury awarded the plaintiff with approximately $60,000 in damages for medical bills and $1,000,000 for pain and suffering.

 Next of kin for the plaintiff brought a lawsuit against the drivers of the motorcycle and the car.
 It claimed both were negligent in driving too fast, failing to keep a proper lookout, and not yielding to each other.
-Apparently, neither defendant had a leg to stand in countering any of these charges, so both looked to settle fast.
+Obviously, neither defendant had a leg to stand in countering any of these charges, so both looked to settle fast.

 The final agreement forced the car driver to pay $360,000 and the motorcycle driver to pay $20,000.
-More was apportioned to the former probably because he initiated the crash and was perhaps more at fault by not yielding to the other driver.
+More was apportioned to the former probably because he initiated the crash and was probably more at fault by not yielding to the other driver.

 Motorcycle Accident Lawyers That can Help in Chicago!